sosbourneQA/RomanEmperorsProject/README.md

 #### Unit Tests

-Individual funstions within the program can be tested using JUnitt.
+Individual functions within the program can be tested using JUnitt.

 To do this in IntelliJ do the following: